Market Square, Ivano-Frankivsk: Composition

-On the western side a single row of buildings splits the Market Square from the Sheptytsky Square named after Andriy Sheptytsky.
-To the south another row of building separates the square from the picturesque Mickiewicz Square.
+On the western side a single row of buildings splits the Market Square from Sheptytsky Square named after Andriy Sheptytsky.
+To the south another row of building separates the square from picturesque Mickiewicz Square.
 At the south-western corner is located the Saint Resurrection Cathedral (former temple of Jesuits).
 Couple of hundred meters to the north of the square is located the city's market and the Central Department Store, known as TsUM.
 To the north-east are located the Potocki Palace (Military Hospital) and the Municipal/Regional Administration Building (Bilyi Dim).
 Behind the eastern row of buildings is located the Armenian Church, also known as the Blue Church, as well as the Ivano-Frankivsk Regional Philharmony (Orchestra Hall).